 Addressed within the simulations are standard mechanized infantry, heavy armor, artillery, and medium air support.
 Because of time constraints weather was not considered as a factor, nor was any counterstrike capability included.
 Inclusion of these could of course lead to different conclusions to specific applications.
 However such inclusion would not negate the process by which the data was achieved.

 Simulation models were set up after Treml [NEED CITATION] and run as a series of experiments which varied a range of parameters.
 Selected parameter variations encompassed standard U.S. Army ground combat vehicles and unit compositions.
 The purpose was one of determining if those variations resulted in an increased unit survivability and mission success rate.
-The models, process, and resultant model data that are the primary work products of this effort supporting this paper.
+The models, processes, and resultant model data are the primary work products of this effort supporting this paper.

 The models allow the variation of both the vehicle and unit constituents thereby enabling the measurement of the effects of changes to armor, armament, mobility, detection and unit composition.
-The limit place on the trade space is technology that is projected to be fieldable by 2018.
+The limit placed on the trade space is technology that is projected to be fieldable by 2018.
 While this precludes the consideration of some exciting potential opportunities for improvement of mission success, it does provide a tight focus of effort on near-term options with potential for immediate gain.

-Specific recommendations for follow-on work are provided later in this paper but include items such as a user dashboard for direct interaction and manipulation of the model.
+Specific recommendations for follow-on work are provided later in this paper and include items such as a user dashboard for direct interaction and manipulation of the model.
 While this work will facilitate a dashboard effort, it is not included as part of the deliverables.

 The emphasis of the research is on the effects of varying the configuration of a system of systems.
 There is also an operational component that dovetails with the effort.
 The operational analysis, however, is limited commensurate with the scope of the project in order to best address the requests of our primary stakeholders, the Maneuver Center of Excellence (MCoE).

-The model and model analysis deliver is unclassified and contains no Classified or For Official Use Only (FOUO) data.
+The model and model analysis delivered is unclassified and contains no Classified or For Official Use Only (FOUO) data.
 Consequently, while the model and the analysis process are academically sound, the resulting information may be skewed based on the use of synthetic data in the model (e.g., vehicle top speed, primary armament maximum effective range, etc.).
 The model and processes used to obtain realistic results is predicated on the acquisition and use of classified data.

 Unclassified data notwithstanding, this is an academic effort and no warranty or guarantee regarding the practicality, effectiveness, or correctness of the results obtained relative to actual field operations.
 The use of any results or information obtained from should be verified through traditional engineering and planning efforts.
 Failure to follow a proper and disciplined engineering approach to vehicle and squad configuration may result in injury or death and is done so at the sole discretion of the end user and furthermore is done so against the strong urging of this group.